Who doesn't love banana bread? It's an American classic!

 1/2 tsp. salt

-Preheat oven to 350 degrees.
+Preheat oven to 325 degrees.
 Grease a 9x5-inch loaf pan with avocado oil.
+(I like to use a silicone pan to guarantee it's nonstick.)

-In a large bowl, beat together the mashed bananas, avocado oil, maple syrup, milk, and vanilla.
+In a large bowl, beat together the mashed bananas, avocado oil, maple syrup or honey, milk, and vanilla.
 Add the eggs and mix well.

-With a rubber spatula or wooden spoon, gently stir the flours, baking soda, and salt into the banana mixture.
+With a rubber spatula or wooden spoon, gently stir the flours, baking soda, salt, and teff seeds into the banana mixture.
 Do not over mix - a few lumps are okay!
-Add the teff seeds (or other mix-in) and stir until just incorporated.

 Pour the batter into the greased loaf pan.
 Place onto the center oven rack, and bake for 50-60 minutes, until a toothpick inserted into the center comes out clean.
 Typically my bread takes 55 minutes.